Related Article: The Best Secured Credit Cards (2015)

 - January 27: Received credit card with a $351 credit line (I was initially approved for a $200 credit line with a $49 deposit, but added $150 to increase it).
 Enrolled in online banking after completing card activation ($29 annual fee showed as a transaction on my account).
 Made first purchase without trouble.

 - February 14-17: Received the CreditInform handbook containing my credit report and credit score, as well as my login information to register online.
-Credit score shown is 619, which is already an improvement over the 568 I had seen on my last report a few months ago (please read July 29 post for an eye opening update on this).
+Credit score shown is 619, which is already an improvement over the 568 I had seen on my last report a few months ago.
 Registered at www.mycreditinform.com (offered free of charge with Capital One’s secured credit card).

 - March 4: Paid first statement balance in full.
 Online payment took 2 days to get posted on my account and it was easy to set up (purchases seem to take a few days to appear online).